DHTMLX/docs-kanban/docs/api/config/js_kanban_locale_config.md

 ### Description

 @short: Optional.
-An object of the built-in or custom locale
+An object with the built-in or custom locale of Kanban

 :::info
-The **locale** object includes all labels of the Kanban with the corresponding translations
+The **locale** object includes all labels of Kanban with the corresponding translations
 :::

 ### Usage